Jujutsu Kaisen 0: Production

 The inclusion of Sugawara no Michizane in the narrative was Akutami's tribute to their late editor.

-In 2017, Gege Akutami suffered writer's block in regards to their manga, having lost the motivation they had when reading My Hero Academia and Hinomaru Sumo.
-They presented a horror-like manga in its prototype storyboard to their editor Yamanaka.
+In 2017, Gege Akutami suffered writer's block in regards to his manga, having lost the motivation he had when reading My Hero Academia and Hinomaru Sumo.
+He presented a horror-like manga in its prototype storyboard to his editor Yamanaka.
 Yuta and Rika remained in the same form as in the final product.
 The concept of the story was creating sorcerers who would be able to stop Yuta and Rika from killing others.
 Rather than Satoru Gojo, the character meant to recruit Yuta was Maki Zen'in.
 Yuta's relatives were meant to be included into the story, most notably his sister who would be taken by Rika over jealousy.
-Although several changes were made until the official version, Akutami believes it should have kept the original concept.
+Although several changes were made until the official version, Akutami believed he should have kept the original concept.
 Yamanaka was interested by the storyboard and talked to other members from Shueisha about it.
 However, Akutami was stressed about expectations.
+Yuta and Rika, the first characters created, were intended as a combination for the manga.
+Inspired by Masashi Kishimoto's manga series Naruto, Akutami said that Yuta and the Curse of Rika were influenced by the protagonist Naruto Uzumaki, who lives with a nine-tailed demon fox inside his body, and that both would become allies when joining forces.
+Similarly to Naruto's story, Yuta makes peace with Rika's curse, which tortures the character throughout the story.

+Akutami included a line about Michizane Sugawara, a famous figure in Japanese history who is mentioned as Yuta and Gojo's predecessor, as a tribute to a late editor Yamanaka.
+When Yuta comforts Maki in the third chapter to the point she cries, the new editor Katayama said he liked it too much because he felt Yuta really understood Maki's feelings.
+Akutami decided to revise this scene in the storyboard following his editor's praise.
+He also said Suguru Geto is a strong villain, believing he could have won his fight against Yuta if he had destroyed the supernatural barrier between Shinjuku and Kyoto.
+Sugawara was added under the advice that the series should feature a real person.